End-Stage Renal Disease (ESRD)

 Why Choose Jefferson for Kidney Transplantation in Philadelphia?

 The United Network for Organ Sharing (UNOS), which administers the nation's policies on organ transplantation and procurement, designated Jefferson as a kidney transplant program for both live donor and deceased donor kidneys.
-For patients with end-stage renal disease, it has been shown that living-kidney transplantation is almost always the best therapeutic long-term option.
+For patients with end-stage renal disease, it has been shown that living-kidney transplantation is almost always the best surgical long-term option.

 In comparison to cadaveric kidney donation, where the kidney that is transplanted comes from a deceased individual, the typical living kidney is likely to work more quickly after surgery and last on average 50 percent longer.
 For example, a commonly cited mean life span for a cadaveric kidney graft is 8 years whereas the mean life span for a living kidney is 12 years.